-- Water service is provided in this rural center by two private companies.
+- 3. Water service is provided in this rural center by two private companies.
 Further land divisions should be prohibited unless water service is extended to those areas, either by a private party or public provider. - 4.
 Sewer service is not available in the rural center.
-There are areas of poor soils with limitations for on-site septic systems.
+There are areas of poor soils with limitations for on-site septic-systems; commercial and industrial development might be attracted if a public sewage system is developed.
 The P.U.D. has taken over ownership of one community drainfield in Sunshine Acres.
 Additional community drainfields owned and managed by the P.U.D. is the most viable option for sewage disposal and should be required for new land divisions.